aglantzrbc/belly-button-challenge/README.md

 ### 1. PROJECT DESCRIPTION

 This [project](https://courses.bootcampspot.com/courses/3337/assignments/54006?module_item_id=961579) is designed to assess student skills using [JavaScript](https://www.javascript.com/) alongside other web language to construct an interactive dashboard.
 The project is based upon a study of the microbes that colonize the human navel.
 The original study materials are available [here](https://robdunnlab.com/projects/belly-button-biodiversity/) and [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0047712), and the citation is at the end of this README file.
-The study's dataset reveals that a small handful of microbial species (also called _operational taxonomic units_, or OTUs) were present in more than 70% of people, while the rest were relatively rare. *Coding was guided by the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ("don't repeat yourself") principle*.
+Using a sample of individuals' navel microbes, the study's dataset reveals that a small handful of microbial species (also called _operational taxonomic units_, or OTUs) were present in more than 70% of people, while the rest were relatively rare. *Coding was guided by the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ("don't repeat yourself") principle*.

 The [HTML](https://en.wikipedia.org/wiki/HTML) file provides the framework for the dashboard and the JavaScript file provides interactivity.
 The legend of files is as follows: